Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Method

 In order to compute the conductance from the described model, we use a second-order truncated Keldysh fRG (in a similar fashion as described in \cite{Schimmel2017}).
 However, in order to treat finite-ranged interactions we extend the scheme used there, applying an eCLA-approximation, as described in \cite{Weidinger2017}.

 This section is divided into three parts.
-Subsection \ref{Keldysh_fRG_setup} summarizes the general Keldysh fRG approach to the QPC model \eqref{hamiltonian}.
+Sec.~\ref{Keldysh_fRG_setup} summarizes the general Keldysh fRG approach to the QPC model \eqref{hamiltonian}.
 Since this general approach is the same as in \cite{Schimmel2017}, we provide only a brief description and just state the most important relations.
-In the second subsection \ref{subsection_eCLA}, we describe the combination of Keldysh- and eCLA fRG in detail, give the resulting flow equations and comment on symmetries of the involved quantities.
-Finally, in subsection \ref{conductance_computation} we discuss how to obtain the conductance from our fRG data, using the approach presented in \cite{Heyder2017}.
+In Sec.~\ref{subsection_eCLA}, we describe the combination of Keldysh- and eCLA fRG in detail, discuss the resulting flow equations and comment on symmetries of the involved quantities.
+Finally, in Sec.~\ref{conductance_computation} we discuss how to obtain the conductance from our fRG data, using the approach presented in \cite{Heyder2017}.